Stroll through Western Australia's History by visiting Fremantle's many museums.

 Tour Information: This tour involves strenuous activity, such as climbing flights of scaffold stairs, stepping over bulkheads, manoeuvring through confined spaces, bending through narrow hatchways and climbing up and down steeply inclined ladders so you must be able to manage this to participate.
 Highly Recommended Tour.

 We loved our visit to the HMAS Ovens Submarine.
 Our tour guide was energetic, enthusiastic and knowledgeable.

-The Round House is the oldest remaining building in Western Australia opening in 1831.
+The Round House is the oldest remaining public building in Western Australia opening in 1831.
 It was built as a gaol / jail and was used until 1886.

 It had eight cells and a gaoler's residence, which all opened up into a central courtyard.
 It was later used as a home for the chief constable, his wife and their 10 children.
 It is now a popular tourist attraction enjoying panoramic views.

 The Round House is located in what is now known as Fremantle's West End, in the Arthur Head Precinct on a headland overlooking the river mouth with uninterrupted views of Cockburn Sound.
 Other buildings on Arthur Head included the courthouse, cottages and two lighthouses.

 The Fremantle Volunteer Heritage Guides (FVHG) raise the flags each day, participate in the firing of the 1 O'Clock cannon.
 This practice began in the early 1900s as a method of keeping everyone's watches aligned (and therefore keeping 'order' in the expanding colony.)

 The issue of keeping clocks 'in time' was only solved by the English Clockmaker John Harrison created the marine chronometer which enabled ships at sea to 'carry' the correct time with them, after leaving sight (and sound) of the shore.
 (More about John Harrison).